thevaluenetwork/Conversational-CMDB/README.md

 Note: For customers that have a high quality CMDB, the Conversational CMDB could simply be a way to enhance their Continuous Improvement efforts and overall Operational Excellence goals.

+# Data Sovereignty
+It is critical to support ServiceNow customer's data sovereignty requirements, meaning that the primary functions of this AI-enabled solution will be Google-centric, the solution may also need to be ported to other major cloud providers, like AWS and Azure, or even within a private cloud scenario.
+The good news is that most enterprise data warehouse solutions have comparable capabilities along with access to deploy any supported or chosen Knowledge Graph Database.
+The agentic AI options that follow and emerge will need to be addressed from a data sovereignty perspective but may not be cloud provider agnostic.